Hello there! Welcome back.

 Cooking

-Part of our service is cooking for all the students - so me together with 3 others (well actually three others with me! :P ) prepared a meal for 38 of lasagne and banana cake.
+Part of our service is cooking for all the students - so me together with 3 others (well actually three others with me! ) prepared a meal for 38 of lasagne and banana cake.
 They were stuffed - so mission accomplished.

 Jennie's 30th birthday party